yangzhixuan/effective-bench/README.md

        It's not clear to me why GHC 9.10.1 can't see `MonadBase b m` already implies `Monad b`.
 The patched version is shipped in `vendor/freer-simple-1.2.1.2`.

-8. In the deep and very deep tests for `effective`, we use the handler combinator `++>` instead of our usual fusion combinator `|>` because `effective` are designed to work with _effect sets_ that have no duplicated members, but the deep and very deep tests of this benchmark introduce duplicates of reader effects.
+8. In the deep and very deep tests for `effective`, we use the handler combinator `++>` instead of our usual fusion combinator `|>` because `effective` is designed to work with _effect sets_ that have no duplicated members, but the deep and very deep tests of this benchmark introduce duplicates of reader effects.
 For a fair comparison, the combinator `++>` is added to `effective`, which _appends_ effects rather than _unions_ effects when fusing two handlers.

 The shell script `runbench.sh` runs the benchmarks.
 The benchmarking framework [`tasty-bench`](https://hackage.haskell.org/package/tasty-bench) automatically runs each test case multiple times for a target relative standard deviation of 5%.